-Bring the plate(s) and decal to any DMV office and surrender them to a technician inside the office.
+Bring the plate(s) and decal to any full service DMV office and surrender them to a technician inside the office.
 Do not place them in a drop box unless it specifically marked for license plates.
 You may cancel the registration and keep personalized or specialty plates as a souvenir.
 Bring the rear plate to the DMV and scrape off the decal in person.